EdJoPaTo/website-stalker-example/com/hetzner/cloud.md

 ### PERFORMANCE ###

-Ampere® Altra®, AMD EPYC™ 2nd Gen and Intel® Xeon® Gold processors together with **speedy NVMe SSDs** in a local RAID10 mean you’ll profit from high performance hardware.
+Ampere®, AMD and Intel® processors together with **speedy NVMe SSDs** in a local RAID10 mean you’ll profit from high performance hardware.
 And you’ll benefit from the redundant 10 Gbit network connection of our host systems.

 ### DOCUMENTATION & API ###